FIE Basic Version:

 Developing Critical Thinking Skills

 Reuven Feuerstein, a cognitive psychologist in Israel, developed a cognitive education program for young children and functionally delayed adults, known as “Instrumental Enrichment Basic” (FIE).
 Additionally, a program known as “Instrumental Enrichment Standard” is designed for students aged 9 and above.

-Each instrument involves the application of principles, thinking strategies, and application of discovered rules, in a variety of tasks; thus, the program enables students to better identify problems, form hypotheses, test hypotheses, make comparisons, and solve problems.
+Each instrument involves the application of principles, critical thinking strategies, problem solving techniques and application of discovered rules, in a variety of tasks.
+The program enables students to better identify problems, form hypotheses, test hypotheses, make comparisons, and solve problems.

-Each instrument focuses on one particular cognitive function that is pre-requisite to successful school learning; the tasks become increasingly complex and abstract.
+Each instrument focuses on one particular cognitive function that is imperative to developing the critical thinking skills required for successful school learning.
+Over time, the tasks become increasingly complex and abstract.
 Implementation is recommended for one half-hour daily over a period of two years.
 Teacher training for the program requires one day of training per instrument.